Follow You Follow Me

 "Follow You Follow Me" is a love song written and recorded by English rock band Genesis.
-It was released in March 1978 as the first single from their ninth studio album, ...And Then There Were Three...
+It was released in February 1978 as the first single from their ninth studio album, ...And Then There Were Three...
 (1978).
 The music was composed by the band, and the lyrics were written by bassist and guitarist Mike Rutherford.
 The single became Genesis' first top 10 hit in the UK and first top 40 hit in the US, reaching No. 7 and No. 23 respectively.

 Background

 Like much of the rest of the album, the slower, sentimental "Follow You Follow Me" was a departure from most of their previous work as a progressive rock band, featuring a simple melody, romantic lyrics and a verse-chorus structure.
 Although previous albums contained love ballads, such as Selling England by the Pounds "More Fool Me" and "Your Own Special Way" from Wind & Wuthering (1976), "Follow You Follow Me" was the first worldwide pop success by the group.
-The band felt that their music was attracting mainly male audiences, so this song was written specifically to address the imbalance.
+The band felt that their music was attracting mainly male audiences, so this song was written specifically to redress the imbalance.

 Composition

-The song started from a chord sequence by Rutherford, who also said he wrote the lyrics in about ten minutes.
+The song started from a guitar riff by Rutherford, who also said he wrote the lyrics in about ten minutes.
 At the time, the band usually wrote songs individually.
 Keyboardist Tony Banks was quoted:

 It was our only truly group-written number.
 Mike played the riff, then I started playing a chord sequence and melody line on it, which Phil then centralized around.
 It worked so well as a very simple thing; it was enough as it stood.
 I'd just written a simple love lyric for "Many Too Many", and I think Mike was keen to try the same thing.
 Maybe "Follow You Follow Me" was almost too banal, but I got used to it.
 I think we find it much easier to write long stories than simple love songs.